butaixianran/Stable-Diffusion-Webui-Prompt-Translator/README.md

 This Stable-Diffusion-Webui's extension can translate prompt from your native language into English, so from now on, you can write prompt with your native language.

 # Install
+GO to SD webui's extension page, choose install from github url.
+Fill it with this project's url, click install.

-Download this project as `.zip` file.
-Unzip it to `Your Stable-Diffusion-Webui/extensions` folder.
-Reload Stable-Diffusion-Webui.
+(If you can not connect to github, you can just download this project as `.zip` file.
+Unzip it to `Your Stable-Diffusion-Webui/extensions` folder.)

+Then, Reload Stable-Diffusion-Webui.
 Done.

 # How to use
 ## Set translation API Key